 The beaches are gorgeous, the tacos are plentiful, and the sun is always shining.
 What’s not to love about San Diego?
 If you’re looking to save some cash on a spring break trip to America’s Finest City, base yourself at one of HI USA’s two San Diego hostels and you’re already off to a good start.
 Guests can grab free breakfast every morning, join free walking tours of local neighborhoods and beaches, and borrow free beach equipment, from towels and Frisbees to stand-up paddle and surf boards.
 Between visits to the city’s free beaches, parks, and hiking trails, we recommend eating your way through San Diego’s best cheap tacos.

-The laid-back capitol of California, Sacramento’s known for its warm weather and farm-to-fork dining.
+The laid-back capital of California, Sacramento’s known for its warm weather and farm-to-fork dining.
 And, sitting just about halfway between San Francisco and Lake Tahoe, it makes a great stopover if you’re spring breaking in Northern California.
 At HI Sacramento, guests can sleep in a historic mansion on a backpacker’s budget, enjoy free breakfast, and take advantage of a fully equipped game room.
-And it’s all within walking or cycling range of some of the city’s best breweries, farmers’ markets, and cheap local eats.
+And it’s all within walking or cycling range of some of the city’s best breweries, farmers’ markets, and farm-fresh, cheap local eats.

 You won’t have to spend a lot to experience the southern charm of this capital city just two hours from Washington, DC.
 By day, get out on the water in the James River or sunbathe on Belle Isle.
 By night, enjoy the city’s booming craft beer scene.
 HI Richmond hostel’s based within walking distance of just about everything, and its free breakfast and frequent group outings will help you save cash so you can splurge on a concert later at the Dominion Arts Center or the National.